-Peace Bridge Study - Phase I Report
+Peace Bridge Study - Interim Report September 2013

 The NYS Department of Environmental Conservation (DEC) undertook a six month air monitoring campaign beginning in late August 2012.
 The data collection was the first step in a two part program designed to assess changes in local air quality resulting from the redesign of the Peace Bridge Plaza.
 Once the Plaza reconstruction is complete, another six months of data collection will be undertaken.
 A final report will be prepared that provides an analysis of the air quality impact of the new Plaza configuration on the surrounding neighborhood.
 This report provides a summary of the data collected in phase one of the project.
 All of the data collected in Phase 1 can be found by clicking the PDF links in the right hand column of this page ("Peace Bridge Study - Phase 1 Report" in both English and Spanish).
 Additional data will be available on the NYSDEC website after the project is completed as described above.